-> Looking for a good resource about freelancing in Nigeria?
-You have reached the last stop.
 This article contains well researched and real-time information about the pros and cons of freelancing in Nigeria.
-Stop!
-Before you quit your full-time job and start freelancing as a Nigerian, do you have the right knowledge of the pros and cons of freelancing in Nigeria?
+So, before you quit your full-time job and start freelancing as a Nigerian, do you have the right knowledge of the pros and cons of freelancing in Nigeria?

-> Below are some of the pros and cons of freelancing in Nigeria you should consider.
+Below are some of the pros and cons of freelancing in Nigeria you should consider.

 Every Nigerian knows the epileptic situation of electricity in Nigeria.
 Freelancing requires internet access and a device (computer or smartphones) to access the internet, which needs to stay powered on almost all the time.
 You don’t want to miss your deadline for a job because of the electricity situation in Nigeria.
 For this reason, you might want to find another source of electricity to keep your devices on.

 Nigeria’s Economy promotes physical jobs.
 So, before you think of starting freelancing in Nigeria, what digital skills do you have?
 Having a digital skill can be difficult if you come from a typical Nigerian background where hard work rather than smart work are promoted.
 If you are looking for a digital skill to learn for free, you can check out insight.ng internship program.

 This is one of the greatest cons of freelancing in Nigeria.
 The operations of financial institutions in Nigeria make a financial transaction between Nigeria and other countries difficult.
 As a freelancer in Nigeria, you might have clients outside of Nigeria, and getting paid might be a problem.
 One way of making sure your transaction is easy, fast, and secure is getting a verified PayPal account.
 With PayPal, you can send and receive money from anywhere easily.